Palfore/Pybiosis/README.md

 ## Installation
 1. Install `Pybiosis` through pip with `pip install pybiosis`.
-2. Create a directory to hold your custom functions and set the Environment Variable `PYBIOSIS_USER_PATH` either using the Windows gui or with the command `setx PYBIOSIS_USER_PATH "your/path/here"`.
+2. Create a directory to hold your custom functions and set the Environment Variable `PYBIOSIS_USER_PATH` either using the Windows GUI or with the command `setx PYBIOSIS_USER_PATH "your/path/here"`.
 You may need to restart your terminal.
 3. Add a file called `driver.py` to that directory and have it contain this code:
     ```python
     import pybiosis